paulschreiber/contact-form-entries/readme.txt

 = How can i view all contact form 7 entries =

 from main wordpress menu select "CRM Entries" then you can view any entry.

+= CRM Entries Plugin =

+When anyone submits a form on your site, plugin saves it in wordpress data.
+You can send it to CRM of your choice with our 20+ crm extensions.

+= contact form 7 to database extension wp =

+* Add Contact form 7 form's shorcode on any wordpress page.
+* Install Contact form Entries Plugin.
+* When anyone submits a form, it will be saved in wordpress database.
+* Go to "CRM Entries" menu, all saved form entries will be available in table form.

 = Save contact form 7 submissions =